Evanesco-Labs/WhiteNoise.rs/docs/whitenoise_spec.md

 ### 1. Circuit Connection

-Normally a circuit connection is composed of entry node, joint node, relay node and an exit node.
+Normally a circuit connection is composed of Entry node, Sink node, Relay node and an Access node.
 Link privacy means that any node cannot fully learn about the entire circuit.

 For ease of description, we define the two clients building circuit connection: Alice and Bob.
-Define the nodes that Alice and Bob registered to access the WhiteNoise network as Enter Node and Exit Node, respectively;
+Define the nodes that Alice and Bob registered to access the WhiteNoise network as Enter Node and Access Node, respectively;

 First, Alice will inform Enter Node the hash of Bob's WhiteNoiseID (unique client identity), requesting it to build a circuit to Bob.